Two neural networks locked in a game that conjures photorealistic images from pure noise. The idea that launched a thousand deepfakes.

 For pure image quality and diversity, diffusion models have overtaken GANs.
 Models like Stable Diffusion, DALL-E 3, and Imagen produce higher-quality, more diverse outputs with more stable training.
 GANs had their era — roughly 2014-2021 — as the undisputed kings of generative modeling.

 But GANs aren't dead.
-They remain dominant where speed matters: real-time face filters, game asset generation, super-resolution, and fast inference.
-A GAN generates an image in one forward pass; diffusion models need 20-50 steps.
+They remain dominant where speed matters: real-time face filters (Snapchat, TikTok), game asset generation, super-resolution (Real-ESRGAN), video prediction, and fast inference.
+A GAN generates an image in one forward pass; diffusion models need 20–50 denoising steps.
+For applications requiring <100ms latency, GANs are still the only game in town.

 Quality vs speed.
 GANs are fast but less diverse.
 Diffusion is slow but higher quality.
 Hybrid approaches try to get both.